1st Ohio Infantry – 3 Months Service in the American Civil War

 Casualties

-• First Bull Run: 3 killed, 2 wounded, 2 missing
+• First Battle of Bull Run: 3 killed, 2 wounded, 2 missing

 Field Officers & Commanders